ZioCain/growatt/README.md

 > this is an Node for the API on the Growatt&copy; Shine Webserver.
 > (Shine provided by Growatt&copy;.
 I'm not affiliated.)

-This implementation is based on the refectured eebinterface from Growatt&copy Shine.
+This implementation is based on the refectured webinterface from Growatt&copy Shine.

 # Install